European-XFEL/Karabo/doc/concepts/general_concepts.rst

 The Call & Request/Reply Patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At its core Karabo uses a combination of signals and slots to provide for (inter)device
+At its core Karabo uses a combination of signals and slots to provide for (inter-)device
 communication.
-This *low-level* interface can be directly used if a large degree over message
+This *low-level* interface can be directly used if a large degree of message
 passing patterns and the (a)synchronicity of events is needed.
 In the C++ API and Bound API it is
 exposed as part of the Device interface.
 If an exception occurs on the remote device
 being interacted with an exception will be thrown in case of synchronous operations on